kelveden/streamfire/README.md

 Simple [Campfire](http://campfirenow.com) client that streams the room to terminal stdout.

-I use it regularly on both Mac and Linux terminals and I think it should work fine on any terminal that supports [ANSI colours](http://en.wikipedia.org/wiki/ANSI_escape_code#Colors).
+I use it regularly on both Mac and Linux terminals but I think it should work fine on any terminal that supports [ANSI colours](http://en.wikipedia.org/wiki/ANSI_escape_code#Colors).

 Features
 --------